-- As a $146 billion industry in Australia, franchises are a good investment option.
+- As a $146 billion industry in Australia, franchises are a great investment option to begin your journey as an entrepreneur.

-- The most important success factor is studying the franchisor, their brand, marketing, training and agreement.
+- What makes a good franchisor?
+The most important success factor is studying the franchisor, their brand, marketing, training and agreement and how these components work together in the business model.

 The franchise business model is thriving in over 60 countries worldwide.
 In Australia alone, the franchise sector is worth more than $146 billion, and continues to grow in total sales and adding jobs to the market.
 This, at a time when Australia's economy isn't showing a huge growth according to researchers and economists.